MadaoIsMyBrother/CourseProject/codes/README.md

 - [Limitation](#limitation)
 - [Contributing](#contributing)
 - [License](#license)

+1) An overview of the function of the code (i.e., what it does and what it can be used for).
 ## Project Description

 We performed sentiment analysis with a collected COVID-19 vaccines related tweets dataset to analyze the sentiment of the overall public discussion.
 Moreover, correlation analysis with the vaccine progress dataset and the result of sentiment analysis was also conducted to provide an overview of how the sentiments in public discussion are correlated with vaccine progress.
 The datasets we used include tweets about people’s perspectives on different kinds of vaccines, the number of different vaccinations per day, week, month, and countries over the number of people being vaccinated.